DanielH835/2048/README.md

 # 2048
-2048 solver - expectminmax algorithm.
+2048 solver - expectiminmax algorithm.
 This program provides a dynamic visual representation of the game.